gibsn/gojsonlex/README.md

 Let's say "albums" can be arbitrary long, the whole JSON is 10GB, but you actually want to print out all "origin" values and don't care about the rest.
 All JSON parsers that I checked are subject to 2 main problems:
 * library API requires the whole input in memory (which is bad since our JSON is huge);
-* a large portion of input if bufferised in order to parse a composite (like array) type (which is bad since "albums" can be huge).
+* a large portion of input is bufferised in order to parse a composite type (which is bad since "albums" can be huge).

 In this concrete case you do not actually need to parse any arbitrary JSON, you are ok with a more narrow grammar.
 A parser for such a grammar could look like this: